sub-lunar/wpinstall/README.md

     directory and rename it to `.wpinstall`.
 Open it in a text editor and fill in the username and password for the mysql database.
 They will be used to generate your `wp-config.php` files.
+0. If it’s not completely evident: you need to restart your shell or source your shell profile/bashrc/whatever again from a running shell so your path is read again and the new executable gets found

 ## Usage